 In project management, this correlates to the business case, which is essentially the “why” behind a project.
 What does the organization hope to achieve through a project?
 This is often expressed in terms of solving a particular problem, or as ROI.

-By thinking about a business question in the terms of a business case, you will be better able to explain to colleagues and key stakeholders exactly why a particular analytics project matters.
+By thinking about a business question in terms of a business case, you will be better able to explain to colleagues and key stakeholders exactly why a particular analytics project matters.

 2. Analysis = Preliminary Benefit Realization Analysis